 Trump’s Paranoia and Persecution Complex

-Trump’s politics of revenge are deeply tied to his paranoia and persecution complex.
+Trump’s politics of revenge are likely tied to his paranoia and persecution complex.
 These traits shape both his leadership style and decision-making.

 Judges who rule against him don’t escape his criticism.
 He labels them as biased or corrupt.
 And openly questions their integrity.
 He’s also sought to punish legal professionals involved in cases against him.